-- (a) Seventy-five to 90 calendar days prior to CPSR, the procurement analyst shall request the contractor's policies and procedures. - (b) Review contractor policies and procedures as outlined in the job aids review elements. - (c) Document policies that are not adequate on the Contractor's Policies and Procedures Checklist, found under the Analyst Tools on the CPSR Team Home page in DCMA360. - (d) Request clarifications/questions for policies that are not adequate and document on contractor's Policies and Procedure Checklist.
+- Seventy-five to 90 calendar days prior to CPSR, the procurement analyst shall request the contractor's policies and procedures. - Review contractor policies and procedures as outlined in the job aids review elements. - Document policies that are not adequate on the Contractor's Policies and Procedures Checklist, found under the Analyst Tools on the CPSR Team Home page in DCMA360. - Request clarifications/questions for policies that are not adequate and document on contractor's Policies and Procedure Checklist.
+Seventy-five to 90 calendar days prior to CPSR, the procurement analyst shall request the contractor's policies and procedures.